morgan55555/sm2_module/README.md

 Then create an virtual module.
 It's not a real module, just a fake module for gathering CAN ids.
 ~~~
-// You can use &registry.can as CAN, if you using sm2registry
 // MAC_RANDOM_NUM - random salt for MAC.
 It's extremely useful, when you creating modules of
 // different types, for example: MODULE_LINEAR
-(It's need to be different, even if it's not in the same physical module).
+// (It's need to be different, even if it's not in the same physical module).
+// Optional parameters for axis module: indexPin, axisLen, axisLimitSite
-SM2Module vmodule(CAN, MODULE_TYPE, MAC_RANDOM_NUM);
+SM2Module vmodule(MODULE_TYPE, MAC_RANDOM_NUM);
 ~~~

 <details>